Wabaunsee County, Kansas

-Wabaunsee County (standard abbreviation: WB) is a county located in the U.S. state of Kansas.
+Wabaunsee County is a county located in the U.S. state of Kansas.
+Its county seat is Alma.
 As of the 2020 census, the county population was 6,877.
-Its county seat is Alma.
-The county was created by the territorial legislature of Kansas Territory on March 25, 1859, and was named for a chief of the Potawatomi Indians.
+The county was named for Chief Waubonsie of the Potawatomi Indians.

 History

 19th century

 For millennia, the land now known as Kansas was inhabited by Native Americans.
 In 1803, most of modern Kansas was secured by the United States as part of the Louisiana Purchase.
 The first white settlers in the area were said to have been a band of outlaws known as the McDaniel Gang.

 In 1854, the Kansas Territory was organized and Wabaunsee County was created by the territorial legislature on March 25, 1859.
 The name used since 1859 is derived from the Potawatomi "Wah-bon-seh", meaning "dawn of day" literally, and it was the name of the chief of the Potawatomi Indians.
 Originally, the county was named Richardson, after William Alexander Richardson, a congressman from Illinois, who introduced the first Kansas and Nebraska Bill in the House of Representatives, which made certain Indian lands territories in 1854.

 Also in 1854, the Beecher Bible and Rifle Church was established by a group of free-staters, who had rifles shipped to the church to be used in the free-state effort in boxes marked Bibles.
 Captain William Mitchell, Jr., a seaman who joined the Beecher Bible and Rifle Colony that settled in Wabaunsee, played an important role in the county settlement and with the underground railroad.

 The county's first church, Wabaunsee Church of Christ, was founded in June 1857.

 In 1861 Kansas became the 34th U.S. state, entering the union as a free state.

 The first railroad to be built through Wabaunsee County was the Atchison, Topeka, and Santa Fe in 1880.
 In 1887, the Chicago, Kansas and Nebraska Railway built a main line from Topeka to Herington.
 This main line connected Topeka, Valencia, Willard, Maple Hill, Vera, Paxico, McFarland, Alma, Volland, Alta Vista, Dwight, White City, Latimer, Herington.